hoangnhiho/transportApp/readme.md

 Nhi: Front and back-end developer

-Moi: algorithm designer, UI and UX designer and slave driver
+Moi: Algorithm designer, UI and UX designer and slave driver

 Joel: The guy that did ABSOLUTELY NOTHING, EXCEPT provide the server